 target URI, Traffic Director looks for a matching

 hostname[:port]in the host rules of the URL maps referenced by all such forwarding rules.
 Traffic Director looks for an exact match between the

 hostname[:port]in the host rule and the

 hostname[:port]specified in the target URI.
-Host rules and default rules containing wildcard characters are skipped.
+Host rules and default rules that contain wildcard characters are skipped.

-Note also that, if more than one match is found, the behavior is undefined and can lead to unpredictable behavior.
-This generally happens when the following conditions are both met:
+If more than one match is found, the behavior is undefined and can lead to unpredictable behavior.
+This generally happens when both of the following conditions are met: